If your dog is constantly licking and chewing their feet, they’re telling you that their paws are irritated.

 Let’s talk about simple home remedies to provide your dog with some much-needed relief.

-A lot of irritants and allergens are picked up on your dog’s feet on a daily basis and if you don’t remove them your dog will come inside and begin licking, licking, licking.
+A lot of irritants and allergens are picked up on your dog’s feet daily, and if you don’t remove them, your dog will come inside and begin licking, licking, licking.
 You know that sound.

 The best option to keep your dog’s paws happy and healthy is to plan ahead and disinfect your dog’s feet before they begin obsessively and compulsively licking.

 Set up a foot soak for your dog.
 There are numerous ways to do this.
-If you have a small dog you can actually do this in your kitchen sink or in your laundry sink.
+If you have a small dog, you can do this in your kitchen sink or your laundry sink.

 Soak your dog’s feet in the water and iodine solution.
 Ten to thirty seconds is ideal.
 When done, pat your pooches feet dry.